tc39/proposal-temporal/docs/duration.md

 Reject and balance modes will throw a `RangeError` in that case.
 Additionally, balance mode will behave like it does in `Duration.from()` and perform a balance operation on the result.

+For usage examples and a more complete explanation of how balancing works and why it is necessary, see [Duration balancing](./balancing.md).

 Usage example:
 ```javascript
 duration = Temporal.Duration.from({ months: 50, days: 50, hours: 50, minutes: 100 });